-• Collective moral hazard.
-According to Stern and Stiglitz (2021), when there are large and correlated societal losses, there is a high probability that such losses will be socialized, even as the profits associated with the actions leading to the losses are privatized.
-Nature loss and the financial losses associated with the transmission of nature-related risks are likely to be large and correlated, particularly as nature loss and climate change accelerate and exacerbate each other.
-Companies and financial institutions know that the societal consequences of the government not engaging in a bailout are greater than those associated with the bailout.
+and financial institutions know that the societal consequences of the government not engaging in a bailout are greater than those associated with the bailout.
 As a result, the anticipation of such bailouts leads to "collective moral hazard," manifesting as unsustainable production practices by companies and excessive risk taking by financial institutions.

 Governments, and MoFs in particular, manage critical levers for conservation of nature, and have high risk exposure to nature loss.
 MoFs are the central government entity tasked with designing and executing core government financial functions.
-68 Their responsibilities include policy development (such as economic, and fiscal policy and target setting), regulation (supervision of specific economic sectors and financial institutions), and transaction execution (processing budgetary payments).
+Factorial functions in their responsibilities include policy development (such as economic, and fiscal policy and target setting), regulation (supervision of specific economic sectors and financial institutions), and transaction execution (processing budgetary payments).
 MoF fiscal space could become limited if nature and biodiversity loss affect the economy, leading to greater expenditure to replace ecosystem services, lower tax revenues and dividends from state-owned enterprises and reduced exports due to changes in production capacity, as well as potentially higher debt servicing costs.
-69 Moreover, MoFs could be required to step in to support businesses, households, and financial institutions if contingent liability risks are triggered in extreme circumstances of nature loss.
+Moreover, MoFs could be required to step in to support businesses, households, and financial institutions if contingent liability risks are triggered in extreme circumstances of nature loss.
 The timing and degree of such losses are, however, difficult to predict.